-Elementary Statistics I for the Social Sciences (3) UC:CSU (CAN PSY 6)
+1 Elementary Statistics I for the Social Sciences (3) UC:CSU

-Prerequisite: Mathematics 125 or its college equivalent with a grade of "C"
+Prerequisite: Mathematics 125 or its college equivalent with a grade of "C" or better.

 Note: Students may be required to present proof of completion of Intermediate Algebra or its equivalent at the first class meeting.